opencv/opencv/modules/core/doc/operations_on_arrays.rst

     otherwise it performs 2D transform.

 **Important note**
-: currently cv::dct supports even-size arrays (2, 4, 6 ...).
+: currently dct supports even-size arrays (2, 4, 6 ...).
 For data analysis and approximation you can pad the array when necessary.

 Also, the function's performance depends very much, and not monotonically, on the array size, see :func:`getOptimalDFTSize` .
 In the current implementation DCT of a vector of size ``N`` is computed via DFT of a vector of size ``N/2`` , thus the optimal DCT size
 :math:`\texttt{N}^*\geq\texttt{N}` can be computed as: ::

     size_t getOptimalDCTSize(size_t N) { return 2*getOptimalDFTSize((N+1)/2); }
-..

 See also:
 :func:`dft`,:func:`getOptimalDFTSize`,:func:`idct` .. index:: dft

-cv::dft
+dft
 -------
-.. cfunction:: void dft(const Mat\& src, Mat\& dst, int flags=0, int nonzeroRows=0)
+.. c:function:: void dft(const Mat\& src, Mat\& dst, int flags=0, int nonzeroRows=0)

     Performs a forward or inverse Discrete Fourier transform of 1D or 2D floating-point array.